For much of the past ten years, startup culture has been driven by a pretty simple logic:

 did not necessarily translate into sustainable economics.

-Infrastructure costs became a growing concern, particularly for AI startups dependent on third-party model providers and expensive inference usage.
+Infrastructure costs were a growing problem too, especially for AI startups relying on third-party model providers with expensive inference costs.

 “The ecosystem spent years confusing growth with health.”